sanfm/ZeekLogsToCSV/README.md

 # ZeekLogsToCSV
 A simple Bash script made for transform Zeek logs into a csv (comma-separated values) format.
-The operation of the script depends on the sed command, since making use of this command unnecessary lines will be removed and certain characters will be replaced.
+The operation of the script depends on the sed command.
+Making use of this command, unnecessary lines will be removed and certain characters will be replaced.

 ## Line by line explanation
 Take the image below as a reference of the structure of any zeek log file in its default format (tsv).